zaczap/bios201/Workshop2/README.md

 ### GTF/GFF format
 Gene Transfer Format (GTF) is an extension of the General Feature Format (GFF).
-Take a minute to read about those formats [here](http://genome.ucsc.edu/FAQ/FAQformat.html#format3).
+Take a minute to read about these formats [here](http://genome.ucsc.edu/FAQ/FAQformat.html#format3).
 GTF files are used by many RNA-seq aligners and tools for counting the number of reads mapping to each gene.
 In contrast to the GenePred format, each "feature"